This website uses cookies

 Experience a fully functional Magento 2 store built on top of renowned Cloudways hosting to deliver the fastest speeds.

-Improvements of GraphQL in Magento 2.4.6
+Recent GraphQL Improvements in Magento 2

-GraphQL is useful for Magento 2 developers for the following reasons.
+Magento 2 GraphQL is useful for developers for the following reasons.

 • Developers can create custom GraphQL queries, mutations, and types, allowing them to extend the platform’s default schema and create custom functionality that meets their specific requirements.